Eating cake while the banlieus are burning

 We read about the riots in the banlieues, and like the rest of the world, we see shocking TV footage of burning cars, burning buildings, protestors, looters, and attacking police forces.

-It all happens just a few kilometers away, but here, in the center of Paris, we experience not one single disturbance.
+It all happens just a few kilometers away, but here, in the center of the city, we experience not one single disturbance.
 All is tranquil

 Not long ago, I probably would have gone, but now, I believe, I know better.